ansorre/Cedilla/README.md

     § var foo="I'm it!"; §This is foo: §foo

-  the multiline way is possibile too, instead of § ...javascript... § you just go with §| ...javascript... |§
+  the multiline way is possibile too, instead of § &lt;javascript&gt; § you just go with §| &lt;javascript&gt; |§

     §|
      var createdHere=
              'This is made now!';

-    |§ this is the content made now: §createdHere
+    |§this is the content made now: §createdHere

-  expressions are easy too, you include them in §= ...expression... §:
+  expressions are easy too, you include them in §= &lt;expression&gt; §:

     This is more then foo: §= foo+" and some more" §!